 Indeed, one of the most alluring aspects of eCommerce is its relatively low barrier of entry for new entrepreneurs.
 Across the globe, individuals with no prior business experience are experiencing success with this sector through creative marketing techniques and the shrewd application of business intelligence.

 To point you in the right direction, we've compiled a quick guide to some of the most prominent, especially for small and medium-sized enterprises.
-Here are some of the best – and cheapest – online payment platforms currently available for your organisation.
+Here are three of the best solutions currently available:

 When it comes to online merchant services, PayPal is, unsurprisingly, one of the top dogs.
 With a 20-year history and a presence in over 190 countries, the company runs over 280 million accounts across the globe.